MerginMaps/docs/src/tutorials/capturing-first-data/index.md

 ## Creating a project in Mergin Maps Input
 Data are stored within projects.
 We'll now create a new project to save our data into.

-<MobileAppName /> offers the quickest and easiest way of creating new projects.
+Using <MobileAppName /> is the quickest and easiest way of creating new projects.
 Alternative methods offering much greater flexibility are introduced in later tutorials.

 1. Open <MobileAppName /> on your mobile device
 2. Go to the **Home** tab of the **Projects** screen and press **Create project**: